 What to Expect on the Slopes

-During peak periods, lift lines are expected at many of the larger ski resorts, especially Whistler.
+During peak periods or powder days, lift lines are expected at many of the larger ski resorts, especially Whistler.
 Especially over the school holiday periods in December and January, visitor numbers are at their peak.
 Avoid the crowds by travelling off-season, or heading to a lesser-known resort and explore somewhere new.

 Each ski resort in Canada offers a different experience for skiers.
 There are the resorts that are well-developed, with world-class facilities that cater especially to ski holiday makers.
 The most notable being Whistler Blackcomb and Big White, both purpose-built resorts with all the bells and whistles.
 If you’re after a happening après scene, Whistler Blackcomb is the ultimate in after-ski entertainment, with countless numbers of bars and local restaurants to explore each evening.

 There are some resorts that offer a good mix of local culture and heritage alongside great skiing.
-These, such as Revelstoke, Panorama, Whitewater, and Red Mountain, and those near Banff (Lake Louise, Norquay, Sunshine) have historic mountain towns close-by for skiers to enjoy the local produce, shopping, and non-skiing activities during their stay.
-Some resorts in Canada are purely for day visitors, including Whitewater, Marmot, Fernie, and those closest to Banff, so the majority of their services are located in the nearest town, however, if you’re after a less crowded après scene they are a perfect option.
+These, such as Fernie, Revelstoke, Panorama, Whitewater, and Red Mountain, and those near Banff (Lake Louise, Norquay, Sunshine) have historic mountain towns close-by for skiers to enjoy the local produce, shopping, and non-skiing activities during their stay.
+Some resorts in Canada are purely for day visitors, including Whitewater and Marmot, and those closest to Banff, so the majority of their services and apres activities are located in the nearest town.

 Services at the resorts are well catered to families, with a decent selection of shops where you can buy and rent ski gear, as well as ski schools with internationally certified instructors.
 Childcare is also easily provided at the majority of ski resorts.